legendary-mich/vimrc/README.md

+# Vim Amix Mod
+This repository has been forked from [https://github.com/amix/vimrc](https://github.com/amix/vimrc)

+## How to install the Awesome version?

+	git clone https://github.com/legendary-mich/vimrc ~/.vim_amix-mod
+	sh ~/.vim_amix-mod/install_awesome_vimrc.sh

+---
+# What follows comes from the original repository
+---

 # The Ultimate vimrc

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.